bloominstituteoftechnology/mongo-bears/README.md

 ### Create Bear Schema

-In a separate file, create a _Schema_ for the _Bears_ collection.
+In a separate file, create a _Schema_ for the `bears` collection.
 Each _Bear_ document should conform to the following object structure:

 ```js
 {